Lemoncode/Angular-Architecture-Fundamentals/angular_13/demos/08-child-components/game-catalog/README.md

 }
 ```

 - Let's check it out in the browser.
-Click on Product List, and open the console.
+Navigate to Game List, and open the console.
 It is good to see that there are no errors, but it also has no Filter by input element.

 ### Step 3.
 Adding the child component